infinum/ios-nuts-and-bolts/README.md

 <summary><big><b>Viper interfaces</b></big></summary>
 <hr />

 Interfaces used for building your application using the VIPER architecture pattern.
-Its usage is explained in more detail in our [Xcode templates github page](https://github.com/infinum/iOS-VIPER-Xcode-Templates).
+Its usage is explained in more detail in our [Xcode templates GitHub page](https://github.com/infinum/iOS-VIPER-Xcode-Templates).
 <br/><br/>
 </details>

 ## Framework manager

-[Cocoapods](https://cocoapods.org) - a Ruby-built dependency manager for Swift and Objective-C Cocoa projects.
+[CocoaPods](https://cocoapods.org) - a Ruby-built dependency manager for Swift and Objective-C Cocoa projects.
 It has over 65 thousand libraries and is used in over 3 million apps

 <details>